Principle of Relativity and The Perturbative Quantum Gravity: Introduction

 However, it was found out to be extremely difficult to combine QFT and GR due to the lack of renormalizability~\cite{dewitt1967quantum, 1974AIHPA..20...69T}, and there is no standard theory up to these days.
-There were many attempts to solve this problem, and new theories were introduced such as loop gravity and supergravity \cite{rovelli2000notes}, teleparallel gravity \cite{aldrovandi2012teleparallel}, etc. But most of the theories focused on introducing the gravity effects to QFT, not the philosophical part of GR.
-Only a few theories, such as loop quantum gravity, has the equivalent principle in the background by possessing (general) principle of relativity (PR), geometrically realized by the diffeomorphism invariance \cite{dewitt1967quantum}.
-This approach was fruitful and it gave a new insight of understanding quantum gravity.
-In this paper, however, we introduce a slightly different approach to the diffeomorphism invariance for achieving the PR, where only a few papers focus on the PR itself in quantum theories \cite{davis1977relativity, dragan2020quantum}.
+There were many efforts to solve this problem, and new theories were introduced such as loop gravity and supergravity~\cite{rovelli2000notes}, teleparallel gravity~\cite{aldrovandi2012teleparallel}, etc. But most of the theories focused on incorporating the gravity effects into QFT, not the philosophical part of GR.
+Only a few theories, such as loop quantum gravity, have the equivalence principle in the background by possessing (general) principle of relativity (PR), geometrically realized by the diffeomorphism invariance~\cite{dewitt1967quantum}.
+This approach was fruitful and it yielded new insights into quantum gravity.
+In this paper, however, we introduce a slightly different approach for achieving the PR, where limited attention has been given to the PR itself in quantum theories~\cite{davis1977relativity, dragan2020quantum}.

-PR is one of the postulates mentioned when Einstein formulated special relativity \cite{einstein1905elektrodynamik}.
+PR is one of the postulates mentioned when Einstein formulated special relativity~\cite{einstein1905elektrodynamik}.
 The PR asserts that no special frame of reference exists, and it allows us to set frames for arbitrary observers.
 In the cited paper, only the special principle of relativity is considered.
 However, it was later developed into the general principle of relativity for GR.
-On the other hand, diffeomorphism invariance, or general invariance, is the idea that coordinates do not exist a priori in nature, framed in the language of Riemannian geometry \cite{hartle2003gravity}.
+On the other hand, diffeomorphism invariance, or general covariance, is the idea that coordinates do not exist a priori in nature, framed in the language of Riemannian geometry~\cite{hartle2003gravity}.
 In classical physics, PR and diffeomorphism invariance are almost equivalent, as setting the frame of reference means choosing the coordinate to be used, at least apparently.